Updated: May 24

 Web3 is a major breakthrough in rethinking the World Wide Web iteration.
-Truth be told, it is still a changing concept, thus a single definition or an exact meaning that explains what is web 3 is hard to expound.
+Truth be told, it is still a changing concept, thus a single definition or an exact meaning that explains what is web 3 is hard to expound on.
 However, in this blog, we attempt to break it down into layman’s terms.
 To begin with, the inventor of the World Wide Web himself, Tim Berners-Lee, predicted that this iteration of the internet, which he called the Semantic Web, would be more open, smarter, and more autonomous.
 One could say that web 3 finds its origins in the decentralized architecture of blockchain technology to address the issues stemming from the current web version, like trust, transparency, and privacy.
 The Web 3 technology inherently and explicitly addresses these questions with its core concept of decentralization.
-The diminishing trust factor in our digital systems, the control, and ownership of data that we store online, the ability to control the data we share online are some of the problematic questions that web 3.0 is touted to solve.
+The diminishing trust factor in our digital systems, the control, and ownership of data that we store online, and the ability to control the data we share online are some of the problematic questions that web 3.0 is touted to solve.

 Table Of Contents